moliver28/research-handbook/content/handbook/people-group/anti-harassment.md

 ## Training & Guidance

-Training and guidance on understanding, preventing, and dealing with discrimination and sexual harassment will be provided to both managers and individual team members.
-This training will be given annually or when new legal requirements are introduced.
-### Course

-New team members will be assigned an anti-harassment themed course in Navex during onboarding and at regular intervals thereafter.
-The specific course edition that assigned to any given team member will be determined by [a combinations of factors](https://handbook.gitlab.com/handbook/legal/ethics-compliance-program/#training), including the team members role, geography, and, for managers, the location of their direct reports.
+Training and guidance on understanding, preventing, and dealing with discrimination and sexual harassment will be provided in Navex to team members during onboarding and at regular intervals thereafter.
+The specific course edition assigned to any given team member will be determined by [a combinations of factors](https://handbook.gitlab.com/handbook/legal/ethics-compliance-program/#training), including the team members role, geography, and, for managers, the location of their direct reports.
 ## Country & US State-Specific Requirements

 ### GitLab BV (The Netherlands)